(Revised November 25, 2023)

 Section 7.
 Distribution of Assets.
 Upon dissolution of the organization, all assets shall be distributed to the Hood County Library.

 Section 1.
 Frequency.
 The Executive Board will review these bylaws annually and will recommend revisions as it deems necessary.

 Section 2.
 Promulgation.
 The Board shall publish proposed revisions to these Bylaws at least one month prior to presentation at a regularly scheduled monthly business meeting.

 Section 3.
 Approval.
-A majority of members present at the meeting must approve any revisions.
+A majority of members present at the meeting plus members who submitted an electronic vote must approve any revisions.
 The changes will take effect immediately upon approval.
 A full copy of the bylaws will be published on the GWB website.

 ARTICLE XI.
 EFFECTIVE DATE

 These Bylaws shall become effective when approved by a simple majority of members attending the November 25, 2023 general membership business meeting.